Battle for Critical Minerals: The U.S. Forms Alliances to Exert Pressure, Europe Seeks Alternative Paths, Undercurrents Stir in Global Supply Chains.

 Japan's Role: Technological Reserves and Deep-Sea Ambitions

-In this global supply chain restructuring, Japan is viewed by the United States as a key partner and may even play a "core" role.
-This is no coincidence; it stems from its unique historical lessons and technological reserves.
+In this global supply chain restructuring, Japan is regarded by the United States as a key partner, and may even play a central role.
+This is not accidental, but stems from its unique historical lessons and technological reserves.

-The "supply cutoff" crisis of the year forced Japan to establish relatively diversified supply channels and a substantial strategic reserve.
-More importantly, Japan has retained highly advanced technology in rare earth separation and refining.
-Professor Kentaro Nakamura of the University of Tokyo pointed out that Japan cannot compete with China on cost, but its high-end "separation and refining" technology is a valuable asset.
+The 2010 supply disruption crisis compelled Japan to establish relatively diversified supply channels and a substantial strategic reserve.
+More importantly, Japan has maintained highly advanced technology in rare earth separation and refining.
+Professor Kentaro Nakamura of the University of Tokyo pointed out that Japan cannot compete with China on cost, but its high-end separation and refining technologies are valuable assets.
 He warned that if the industry continues to shrink, talent and know-how will be lost.
-As Japan still possesses these capabilities, timely scaling up is crucial.
+Japan still retains these capabilities, and timely scaling up is crucial.

 Japan's seabed rare earth mud mining plan is a radical attempt to secure supply chain autonomy.
 The rare earth mud in the waters around Minamitorishima is rich in rare earth elements, with the key advantage of containing almost no radioactive substances such as uranium and thorium.
 This means that the entire chain from mining to refining could potentially be completed within Japan, avoiding significant environmental regulatory hurdles and geopolitical risks.
 Japan plans to assess commercial feasibility through this trial, aiming to commence large-scale mining experiments starting next February, with the capacity to extract up to tons of rare earth-bearing sediment per day.